What is the infant microbiome?

 1. Mode of delivery: If it’s an option, choose a vaginal delivery over a C-section birth.
 If this is not possible, try to avoid a scheduled C-section.

-2. Pre- and postnatal antibiotic exposure: Antibiotic use during pregnancy can reduce levels of good bacteria to be passed on to a baby [1].
-After birth, antibiotic use in newborns before their first year of life has been linked to development of asthma and allergies [2], [6], [7], [17], diabetes, overweight and eczema later in life [2], [18]-[20].
+2. Pre- and postnatal antibiotic exposure: Antibiotic use during pregnancy may reduce levels of good bacteria to be passed on to a baby [1].
+After birth, antibiotic use in newborns before their first year of life has been linked to the development of asthma and allergies [2], [6], [7], [17], diabetes, overweight and eczema later in life [2], [20]–[22].

 3. Diet: Diet and feeding patterns during the first years of life can impact the gut microbiome and baby development [1].